Genez-io/genezio-documentation/docs/features/frontend-deployment.md

 ---
 sidebar_position: 2
-description: Genezio frontend deployment: Host and serve static websites using Amazon S3 and CloudFront CDN.
-Step-by-step guide for setup and deployment.
+description: "Genezio frontend deployment: Host and serve static websites using Amazon S3 and CloudFront CDN.
+Step-by-step guide for setup and deployment."
 ---

 # Frontend Deployment